Intel-bigdata/SSM/README.md

 Development Phases
 ------------
-HDFS-SSM is separated into two phases.
+HDFS-SSM development is separated into 3 major phases.
 Currently the Phase 1 work is approaching completion.

 **Phase 1.** Implement SSM framewwork and the fundamental infrustrature:
 * Event and metrics collection from HDFS cluster;